-Telemarketer training and telemarketing techniques are crucial.
-So make sure your telemarketers get the appropriate telemarketing skills before they call.
-Also, ensure they are well briefed and motivated to make calls.
+Telemarketer training and effective telemarketing techniques are crucial.
+So make sure that you empower your telemarketers with appropriate telemarketing skills before they pick up the phone.
+Also, ensure they are well briefed, and motivated to make calls.

 If we assume that the above has been done when it comes down to the target audience definition and scoping a good call structure.

 In terms of message, this is vital.
 We live in a commoditised world and your prospects may well have incumbent suppliers.
-If you want to generate more sales leads and make more appointments, you have to build rapport and overcome objections but you absolutely need a compelling message.
+If you want to generate more sales leads and make more appointments, you have to build rapport and overcome objections.
+However, you absolutely need a compelling message.
 I always stress that you need to answer two questions.

 - Why should they see you?